 Apple forbids modifying system items on Macs.
 The SIP limits the actions that the user can perform on protected parts of the Mac operating system.
 The problem is that, even if you have a third-party application, it may be able to create files that Apple thinks are default system files.
 In this way, such applications protect themselves from being deleted.

 So, to remove a problematic file or app, you would need to disable the Apple System Integrity Protection.
-To do this, follow these steps:
+Below, we will show how to do this.

 - Restart your Mac and press Command+R key shortcut while the reboot is in progress.
 You will see an unusual startup window – this is the recovery mode.
-In the Menu bar click Utilities → Terminal.
+In the Menu bar click → .